antijingoist/open-dyslexic/README.md

 - Steven V James
 - @nguarracino
 - Plow Software, LLC

 You guys are super cool!
 Thanks!

+Also, thanks to:
+- @glyphsapp for helping me learn Glyphs.
+- Rob Carpenter of Oak Grove College in England for the Alta style
+- The awesome folk @ TEDxGateway that still have yet to release the OpenDyslexic TEDx talk.

 It is based on Bitstream Vera Sans because of the nice license it has.

-If you are looking for the source file, it is the .ttf file.
-Also, I am not packaging this as an EXE file.
+OpenDyslexic is not packaged by me as an .exe file.
+It is packaged as a zip file, with no installer,  so you know what you are getting.

-You should not have downloaded this as an exe: You may get spyware. :( If you were compelled to pay for this font, ask for a refund.
+If you were compelled to pay for this font, ask for a refund.
 This font is provided at no charge.
 Donations are cool though. :)

 License
 -------
 The license for this font is:

+♡ Copying is an act of love.
+Please copy.
 OpenDyslexic(open-dyslexic) by Abelardo Gonzalez is licensed under a Creative Commons Attribution 3.0 Unported License.
 Based on a work at dyslexicfonts.com.
-Permissions beyond the scope of this license may be available at http://dyslexicfonts.com/license.php.
+Permissions beyond the scope of this license may be available at [http://opendyslexic.org/legal/](http://opendyslexic.org/legal/).

 Original Bitstream License: